marianoamigo/notifications/README.md

 # Java + Spring Backend Challenge

 You have to develop a basic Notifications management system for authenticated users.
-The system has to allow every logged user to manage and send notifications by different channels.
+The system has to allow every logged user to manage and send notificationModels by different channels.

 ### Features